UPDATED: November 17, 2020

 Faculty, likewise, can apply for Community Engagement Awards, earning $2,000 for virtual community-based teaching and scholarship.
 All award winners will be required to submit a video overview of their project and its impact at the end of the academic year.
 Winners can also apply for one extension of their funding during the school year.

-Applications for the first CEAs opened on October 2 are currently being accepted on a rolling basis this semester, as well as into next spring.
+Applications for the first CEAs are currently being accepted on a rolling basis throughout the semester, as well as into next spring.
 Review of applications typically takes two weeks.
 Visit the Corcoran Center’s website to learn more and apply, or email firstname.lastname@example.org with additional questions.

 —Leslie Ganson, Carroll School News